 And also, I figured it would be a beast to photograph.
 And it totally was.

 But I decided to just do it.
 Publish it.
 Share it.
-Because I love this recipe too dang much to worry about whether the internet needs another lasagna recipe or not.
+Because I love this Lasagna béchamel sauce recipe too dang much to worry about whether the internet needs another lasagna recipe or not.

-In all seriousness, follow along and you will see that you can totally take this on.
+In all seriousness, follow along and you will see that you can totally make this delicious Lasagna Béchamel Sauce.
 And when you taste the fruits of your labor, you will know why I say this is totally worth it!

 Béchamel Sauce (White Sauce) for Lasagna